ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/tls/index.md

     name: host-secret
 ```

-$productName$ will now use the certificate in `host-secret` to terminate TLS.
+Emissary will now use the certificate in `host-secret` to terminate TLS.

 ### Advanced TLS Configuration with the `Host`